social-protocols/social-protocols.github.io/content/post/what-were-building-and-why/index.md

 At the global scale that these platforms achieve, the dynamics created by such a system can lead to emergent effects that deeply affect the world.

 The problem is that what engages users the most is not *random*.
-Humans seem to have a natural proclivities to
+Humans seem to have natural proclivities to

 a) align themselves with their peers and
 b) direct attention towards (perceived) threats.